sezginonline/restapi.play/README.md

-# Play REST API
+# Play Framework REST API

-An example of building REST API.
+An example of building REST API, using JWT, unit tests and DB connection with object-document mapper

 ## Running